Unidocs1/sphinx_repo_manager/source/getting_started/admin/connect.rst

 * `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`_

 .. note::
-    AcceleratXR *Cloud* customers can request Kubernetes access by submitting a support request.
+    Xsolla Backend *Cloud* customers can request Kubernetes access by submitting a support request.
 Access may require a separate VPN connection.

 Overview
 ========

-Accessing an AcceleratXR platform cluster for administration purposes can either be done using the AcceleratXR Admin Console or directly managed using Kubernetes.
+Accessing an Xsolla Backend engine cluster for administration purposes can either be done using the Xsolla Backend Admin Console or directly managed using Kubernetes.
 In order to adminster the cluster using Kubernetes the *kubeconfig* file used to install the cluster will be needed.